PaulNongL/WatlowF4TscpiLibrary/README.md

 # WatlowF4TscpiLibrary

-A Python 3 built-in library using the Standard Communication Programming Instrumentation (SCPI) was implemented to communicate, control and operate Watlow F4T for this application.
+A Python 3 built-in library using the Standard Commands Programming Instrumentation (SCPI) was implemented to communicate, control and operate Watlow F4T for this application.

 Communication protocol can support TCP/IP, serial RS-232/485 and USB-to-serial communication.
 The Serial RS-232/485 interface requires the communication module installed in slot 6 of F4T.